 Dual degree offerings between the full-time Master of Public Health (MPH) and other undergraduate and graduate degree programs at the University of Georgia allow students to pursue an academic combination tailored to their goals.
 You must apply to each program separately to earn admission.

-The Double Dawgs Program allows students to accelerate their progress toward a master’s degree by taking graduate-level coursework during the final year of their undergraduate studies.
+The Double Dawgs Program allows undergraduate students to accelerate their progress toward a master’s degree by taking graduate-level coursework during the final year of their undergraduate studies.
 Students save time and money by earning a master’s degree in one year instead of two and enter the workforce with a more advanced complement of knowledge and skills.
-A current list of available programs offered in partnership with the College of Public Health may be found on the Programs page.
-Search for “public health.”
+Learn more.

 Business Administration and Public Health (MBA-MPH)